-News from January 2023
+News from February 2023

 Reclaim Open 2023

-March Workshop - Domains 201
+March Workshop - Domain of One's Own 201

 April Flex Course - Building Community with Discord

 We're really lucky to have a great community at our Reclaim EdTech Discord server, where we host events and spark discussions.
 So this April, we're going a little meta.
 Our April flex course will focus on how to create a community event space using Discord as a platform – the basics of server setup, settings configurations to make sure you have everything arranged just so, advanced tools to automate certain things and take a little weight off your shoulders, and ways to integrate it with other supporting tools.
 To peek behind the curtain and see how the magic happens, you can swing by the events page for more details.
 And hey, if you're not in the Discord... why not join us there?